-- Practice hitting the ball towards the middle of the court by the centerline.
+- Practice hitting the ball with the contact point below your waist, towards the middle of the court by the centerline.

 - This is the best shot because it can confuse players – they aren’t sure if the serve is going to land on the correct side of the court and that can delay their attempt at returning the ball.

 - It can also leave both opponent players unsure of who is actually going to hit the ball which is why it’s so important to have a good communication plan with your partner.

 - Practice hitting the ball so it lands close to the non-volley zone but just outside.

 - Some players will be standing back behind the baseline while you’re serving and will find it more difficult to move quickly enough to get to the baseline and return the ball.
 This could be an easy point for your team.

 - Target your opposing player’s weak side which is usually their backhand side (make sure you know if they’re a left-handed or right-handed player)

 It’s always a good idea to figure out which serves your opponent can easily return versus which ones they seem to have difficulty returning.

 Adjust your serve according to their strengths and weaknesses.